dsantosaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 ### Customizing the Discovery Agent environment variable file

-The `da_env_vars.env` configuration file contain 3 sections to personalize: apimanager, central and log.
+The `da_env_vars.env` configuration file contain 3 sections to personalize: API Manager connectivity, central connectivity and logging.

-#### Customizing apimanager variables
+#### Customizing Discovery agent API Manager connectivity variables

 This section connects the agent to API Manager and determines which APIs should be discovered and published to Amplify Central.